Shawn-Guo-CN/ChinaTripInfo/docs/source/index.md

 ## Our Mission

-Our mission is simple: to make traveling in China easier, smoother, and more enjoyable for international travellers..
+Our mission is simple: to make traveling in China easier, smoother, and more enjoyable for international travellers.
 Every tip, tutorial, and update here is:
- - ✅ **Hands-on** — *Actionable* steps, not just theory.
+ - 🔧 **Hands-on** — *Actionable* steps, not just theory.
- - ✅ **Up-to-date** — Visa rules, VPNs, payment methods, and laws (we monitor changes weekly).
+ - 🔄 **Reliable & Updated** — Verified weekly (visa policies, VPNs, etc.).
+ - 📚 **Comprehensive** — Covering all aspects of travel in China.
+ - 📥 **Offline Ready** — Save any page as PDF instantly.
- - ✅ **By travellers, for travellers** — Solutions have all been tested by us!
+ - 🌍 **By travellers, for travellers!**

 In the meantime, we’re also working on launching **video guides** on social platforms to make everything even clearer.